About immigration and victims

-Immigration status is often a major barrier to safety and self-sufficiency for victims of crime.
+Immigration status can be a major barrier to safety and self-sufficiency for victims of crime.
 Perpetrators often use a victim’s lack of legal status to silence them and keep them from seeking the help they need and deserve.
 Fortunately, victims of crime are entitled to certain protections under immigration law.

-Filing the proper documents and application is very important when requesting immigration status.
 There are several options to obtain immigration status if you are a victim of domestic violence, human trafficking, or have suffered substantial mental or physical abuse.
-There are fees associated with filing the proper documents for each option.
-However, you can request the fees be waived.

 - VAWA Self-Petition: An individual who has experienced physical, emotional, sexual, or physcological abuse by their family member (spouse, parent, or adult child) may seek safety through this option.
 They can petition for their own immigration status and don’t have to rely on the abuser.

 - U Visa: Victims of crime, including domestic violence and sexual assault, may be eligible to apply for a U visa.
 The victim must be willing to assist the police, prosecutors, or some other part of the justice system to qualify.

 - T Visa: Survivors of human trafficking are eligible for this form of relief.
 A T visa provides protection to individuals who have been brought to the U.S. through force, fraud, or coercion.
 The survivor needs to cooperate with law enforcement to qualify.